The following instructions are being provided to you in order to make the committal and booking process on the day you report to the Page County Jail

 The date and time you are to report to the jail has been assigned by the sentencing court.
 Do

 not be late!
 Tardiness will be reported to the court and we (the Jail) may deny your good time which will result in a longer incarceration for you.

 We allow you to have the following:

-Therefore, please do not bring your wallet, cell phone, keys, tobacco products, extra clothing, etc. with you when you report.
+the clothing items listed above!!!
+Therefore, please do not bring your wallet, cell phone, keys, tobacco products, extra clothing, etc., with you when you report.

 Medical or Mental Health Condition